Events at Church

 We regularly hold fundraising events.
 One of these is the Tavli tournament!
 (Backgammon).
 Our most recent event had 60 participants; last year’s proud winner, George Michael, went away with a silver trophy and Church Council member, Ahileas Constantinou, was awarded a 2nd place a trophy.

 In 2012 we took our first steps to realising a dream identified by the first youth council meeting.
 Hundreds of books have been bought from the Essex Monastery and other sources, funded by kind individuals and our Church, to populate our on site library.
-It is hoped that, one day, we will issue library cards to our members so our church library can be better utilised.
-For the moment, we operate a paper system.
 If you would like to suggest a book that we do not have, please leave a comment on our facebook wall and we will endeavour to purchase it.